-For employers with fewer than 500 employees, tax credits for paid sick leave are available.
-If an employee contracted COVID-19, was instructed to self-quarantine, is caring for someone that must self-quarantine, or caring for a child due to school or childcare closures, a credit is available for the wages an employer pays while these employees are on sick leave.
+For employers with fewer than 500 employees, tax credits for paid sick leave are available until March 31, 2021.
+If an employee contracted COVID-19, was instructed to self-quarantine, is caring for someone that must self-quarantine, or caring for a child due to school or childcare closures, a credit of up to 80 hours, (up to \$5,110 per employee), is available for the wages an employer pays while these employees are on sick leave.